SOP-MINI/sop-site/content/sop1/lab/l3/example3.en.md

 title: "Laboratory task 3: threads, mutexes, signals"
 date: 2022-02-07T20:02:06+01:00
 bookHidden: true
-katex: true
 ---

 ## Task

 You need to write a program simulating a dog race.
-The program takes two natural numbers as arguments: $n>20$ - the length of the track, and
-$m>2$ - the number of dogs.
-The main thread of the program creates a racetrack for dogs - an array of integers of length $n$.
+The program takes two natural numbers as arguments: `n>20` - the length of the track, and `m>2` - the number of dogs.
+The main thread of the program creates a racetrack for dogs - an array of integers of length `n`.
 The array is initially filled with zeros.
 The array will store the number of dogs at each position on the track.
-After initializing the array, the program creates $m$ threads, each thread representing one dog.
+After initializing the array, the program creates `m` threads, each thread representing one dog.

 The dog’s thread operates as follows: initially, the dog is outside the track.
 At the beginning, the thread places the dog at position 0 and